image-js/image-js-docs/docs/Tutorials/Finding ROI average in Stack.md

 ## Locate ROIs

-From our `maxValueImage` image we can find all the regions of interest.
+From our `maxValueImage` we can find all regions of interest.
 To be precise we need their coordinates to apply them to other images.

 ```ts
 const maxValueMask = maxValueImage.threshold();